Illuminated manuscript: Latin Europe

 Up to the 12th century, most manuscripts were produced in monasteries in order to add to the library or after receiving a commission from a wealthy patron.
 Larger monasteries often contained separate areas for the monks who specialized in the production of manuscripts called a scriptorium.
 Within the walls of a scriptorium were individualized areas where a monk could sit and work on a manuscript without being disturbed by his fellow brethren.
 If no scriptorium was available, then "separate little rooms were assigned to book copying; they were situated in such a way that each scribe had to himself a window open to the cloister walk."

 By the 14th century, the cloisters of monks writing in the scriptorium had almost fully given way to commercial urban scriptoria, especially in Paris, Rome and the Netherlands.
 While the process of creating an illuminated manuscript did not change, the move from monasteries to commercial settings was a radical step.
-Demand for manuscripts grew to an extent that Monastic libraries began to employ secular scribes and illuminators.
+Demand for manuscripts grew to an extent that monastic libraries began to employ secular scribes and illuminators.
 These individuals often lived close to the monastery and, in instances, dressed as monks whenever they entered the monastery, but were allowed to leave at the end of the day.
-In reality, illuminators were often well known and acclaimed and many of their identities have survived.
+Illuminators were often well known and acclaimed and many of their identities have survived.